hasantayyar/bone-atlas/README.md

 An interactive 3D skeletal anatomy viewer for learning bone names.
 Select, highlight, and isolate structures with connected labels.
 Runs locally in your browser with offline support after setup.
+Open `./dist` folder for local browsing without any other dependency.

 ## Credits